 Printing a length of your own designed fabric is so exciting but most of us do not have the luxury of a fabric registration table.
-So using a bit of logic we have come up with step by step guide to printing a repeat pattern on a length of fabric using an A4 screen.
+Here's an easy step by step guide to printing a repeat pattern on a length of fabric using an A4 43T screen.

 Draw the design motifs onto paper.

 Trace your motifs onto tracing paper using a black pen.

 Cut a piece of paper 17cm x 25cm and divide it into quarters.
 Label these pieces

 Using double sided sticky tape (or rolled up tape) position the motifs onto the paper.

 Draw around any motifs that go over a cut edge – this will show where the motifs should go when you rearrange the quarters.

 and fill in with more motifs.